Reading NOW – Soulful Simplicity

 I just finished reading Soulful Simplicity: How Living with Less can Lead to So Much More by Courtney Carver & knew I had to share it with you.
-I will now add this book to my small stack of resources that I share at classes & talks.
+I will now add this book to my small stack of decluttering/simple living resources.
 And I’m sure I will find myself going back to reread sections again when I need inspiration or motivation.

 I have been following Courtney Carver’s Be More withLess blog for a few years now & even tried my own version of her Project 333, so when this book came out I already had an idea of her story & journey.
 But, I have really enjoyed reading her loving perspective, her gentle guidance & her permission to enter into living with less in the way that works for you.